TarekFakhri/CBass/README.md

 2
 ```

-Project Structure
+## Project Structure
 The project is composed of several key components:

-Tokenizer: Splits the source code into meaningful tokens.
+- **Tokenizer**: Splits the source code into meaningful tokens.
-Parser: Converts the tokens into an AST (Abstract Syntax Tree).
+- **Parser**: Converts the tokens into an AST (Abstract Syntax Tree).
-Code Generator: Generates intermediate instructions based on the AST.
+- **Code Generator**: Generates intermediate instructions based on the AST.
-Assembler: Converts instructions into bytecode.
+- **Assembler**: Converts instructions into bytecode.
-Virtual Machine: Executes the bytecode and simulates the program behavior.
+- **Virtual Machine**: Executes the bytecode and simulates the program behavior.

-How It Works
+## How It Works

-Tokenization: The C Bass code is first split into tokens by CBassTokenizer.py.
+- **Tokenization**: The C Bass code is first split into tokens by CBassTokenizer.py.
-Parsing: The tokens are parsed into an Abstract Syntax Tree (AST) by CBassParser.py.
+- **Parsing**: The tokens are parsed into an Abstract Syntax Tree (AST) by CBassParser.py.
-Code Generation: The AST is converted into a set of intermediate instructions by CBassCodeGenerator.py.
+- **Code Generation**: The AST is converted into a set of intermediate instructions by CBassCodeGenerator.py.
-Assembly: These instructions are assembled into bytecode by CBassAssembler.py.
+- **Assembly**: These instructions are assembled into bytecode by CBassAssembler.py.
-Execution: The bytecode is executed by the virtual machine (CBassVirtualMachine.py), which simulates the behavior of the program.
+- **Execution**: The bytecode is executed by the virtual machine (CBassVirtualMachine.py), which simulates the behavior of the program.

-Contributing
+## Contributing

 We welcome contributions!
 Whether it's reporting bugs, suggesting features, or submitting pull requests, we appreciate your help in improving C Bass.

 Steps to Contribute:

-Fork the repository.
+1. Fork the repository.

-Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bugfix.

-Commit your changes and create a pull request.
+3. Commit your changes and create a pull request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contact
+## Contact

 For any questions, feel free to reach out via GitHub Issues or submit a pull request!

 Happy coding with C Bass! 🐠